markovbio/markovbio.github.io/_posts/2022-08-25-hyperbolic-science.md

 Yes, on the margins there might be issues—the publish-or-perish mindset, the [replication crisis](https://www.nature.com/articles/d41586-021-03691-0), funding mechanisms, and slightly more acute issues like [Eroom’s law](https://en.wikipedia.org/wiki/Eroom%27s_law)—but these will eventually be solved.

-And when they are, and the biomedical research community is no longer reined in by myopic grantors or encumbered by bureaucratic bloat, there will be a blossoming of research papers and a bearing of many biomedical fruit—the potential for which is currently lying latent in the minds of brilliant scientists, [yearning](https://nexus.od.nih.gov/all/2016/05/31/how-many-researchers/) to be nourished. [”Feed me, Seymour!”](https://www.youtube.com/watch?v=QETfA9_b7wM)
+And when they are, and the biomedical research community is no longer reined in by myopic grantors or encumbered by bureaucratic bloat, there will be a blossoming of research papers and a bearing of many biomedical fruit—the potential for which is currently lying latent in the minds of brilliant scientists, [yearning](https://nexus.od.nih.gov/all/2016/05/31/how-many-researchers/) to be nourished. [“Feed me, Seymour!”](https://www.youtube.com/watch?v=QETfA9_b7wM)

 The above description might seem, well… florid.